nearform/react-pwa/README.md

 The majority of the project's source files are found here.
 They are separated into `app`, `client` and `server`.

-Starting with the simplest...

 #### src/server

 The Node server runs on port `3000` by default.
 Depending on the route being requested it will either return a rendered page or else act as an API to the React `client`.

 Server Side Rendering is handled by the `renderAppShell` method in `server/app-shell-handler'.
 This works by generating the React application on the server side into the variable `html`, which is then inserted into the response along with the application's initial state.

 The server uses Node for both serving static assets (from the `build` folder) and server-side rendering.
 This means the app works in situations where JavaScript may not be available.
 This could be search engine crawlers or even just situations where JavaScript fails or is blocked by a network.

 This static HTML response includes a reference to the `app-shell.js` file.
 This is the client-side application which then detects and handles the data fetching for subsequent route changes.

+To bootstrap the app on the client side, the server applies `__INITIAL_STATE__` to the local `window` object.
+When the client takes over it then uses this stringified state object to decide whether to re-render the page.

+This initial state is used with `client/js/app-shell` which passes this data to `initialState` within the `configureStore` method.
+When the serverside rendering has set the initial state, this data [rehydrates](https://reactjs.org/docs/react-dom.html#hydrate) the `client` part of the app so that it can then continue on the client side.

+If you are not using serverside rendering on your project, the `componentDidMount` method in `app/containers/PageLoader` falls back to fetching data as needed on the client side.

 ##### Manifest.json